 Childhood and Exceptional Student Education Main Menu

-In the undergraduate program, Early Childhood Education - Child and Family Studies program, you will gain valuable field placement and internship experience in local schools.
+In the Bachelor of Science in Early Childhood Education - Child and Family Studies program, you will gain valuable field placement and internship experience in local schools.
 You will complete 60 hours in the major (including a semester-long Pre-Community Internship I and a semester-long Community Internship II).
 These experiences are integrated throughout major courses.
 This program does not lead to a teacher certificate.

 It is recommended you make an appointment and meet regularly with your advisor.

 Students assume primary responsibility for knowledge of and compliance with program requirements.
 Questions should be directed to the student's advisor or academic department.